poweredgenl/smarthome/README.md

   - Step 1: link your telis 1 remote to your RFXcom433 receiver.
 I did this on a windows machine with rfxmgr from http://www.rfxcom.com/downloads.htm
   - Step 2: When programmed - i took note of the " id " via rfxmgr and used it to MANUALLY! add it via "integrations -> RFXtrx > enter event code to add" ... ive taken the ID from         this website: https://community.home-assistant.io/t/problem-controlling-somfy-blinds-via-rfxtrx/61975. so for example `071a000001010101` ...replace the last     010101 with the ID which your programmed it with via RFXmgr.

-#### Other automations <a name="otherautomations"/>

-- **Central heating**: when the windows in the office or master bedroom are open, the radiator valve is automatically closed.
-Done via a workaround to set the         radiator at a very low temperature level.
-(14 degrees celcius)
-- **Kodi integration with Philips Hue + Philips Ambilight** - when a movie is started - HASS switches Ambilight + Hue on so we have ambient lighting during the         movie.
-- **Fireplace**: we dont have regular fireplace but youtube is your friend.
-In combination with `media_extractor` https://www.home-       assistant.io/integrations/media_extractor/ and node-red, i created a flow which turns on the TV, and pushes the youtube link with the 4k Fireplace video.

 ### House status <a name="housestatus"/>